BaoNguyen6742/uv-install-torch/README.md

     - Go to [Previous version](https://pytorch.org/get-started/previous-versions/) to find which minor version of torch, torchvision, torchaudio that you want to use.
 The minor version is the last number in the version.
 For example, if you want to use torch version 2.4.1, the minor version is 1.
 The minor version is not that important, but it is better to use the latest minor version to get the latest bug fix and improvement.
 This has all combination of torch, torchvision, torchaudio with CUDA version that compatible with each other and it's always the most up to date information.
 Just scroll down until you find your torch version and select one that fit the CUDA version and the minor version that you want to use.

     - After you know all of the version that you want to use, you can start setting up your environment.

     - For this setup, I'm using **NVIDIA GeForce RTX 3060**, CUDA **12.4**, Driver Version: **560.35.03**, Python **3.10**, torch **2.4.1**, torchvision **0.19.1**, torchaudio **2.4.1** on Ubuntu **22.04**.
 Change the version to match your hardware and software requirement.

 # Setup

-- `uv init -p [your python version]`.
-Eg: `uv init -p 3.10`
-- `uv python pin [your python version]`.
-Eg: `uv python pin 3.10`

 - Setup torch source, extra flag, index,... in the `pyproject.toml` file using the [official uv website](https://docs.astral.sh/uv/guides/integration/pytorch/#configuring-accelerators-with-optional-dependencies) or you can just copy [my config](pyproject.toml).
-Remove all package in the `dependencies` section to only install torch first and change `cu124` to your version of CUDA if you copy my config.

 - Beside the config for torch in `pyproject.toml`, you also need to add torch to your `requirements.txt` file.
 You don't need to specify version or anything else for torch there since uv will follow the `pyproject.toml` file to install torch.

 - If your code also doesn't need to run on multiple systems, you can also edit the `environment` in `[tool.uv]` of the `pyproject.toml` file to match what you want like in my file.
 Import `os`, `platform` and `sys` to get the information you need.
     - `platform_system`: `platform.system()`
     - `sys_platform`: `sys.platform`
     - `os_name`: `os.name`
     - Update
         - [20/12/2024](https://github.com/astral-sh/uv/pull/9949):  `platform_system` and `sys_platform` are combined so you only need to declare `sys_platform`.
 If you want to be sure, you can still put both in your `pyproject.toml` file.
 The `uv.lock` file will resolve the condition and only have `sys_platform` in the final result.
 - `uv venv`

 - activate your environment